📆 | ⏱️ | 🏷️ computing

 Commands:

-git clone https://git.nicholasjohnson.ch/journal && cd journal
+git clone --recursive https://git.nicholasjohnson.ch/journal

-ots verify -d "$(git show-ref --hash signify-signature-10)" static/resource/timestamp-2.ots
+ots verify -d "$(git -C journal show-ref --hash signify-signature-10)" journal/static/timestamp-2.ots

 Critiquing My Last Timestamping Entry

 Now I first had this idea back in November of 2021 and wrote an entry about it titled “future-proof digital timestamping”.
-There are a number of issues with that entry and I could spend time nitpicking it, but it’s primary deficiency is that the idea of timestamp chaining via successor ledgers is erroneous.
+There are a number of issues with that entry and I could spend time nitpicking it, but its primary deficiency is that the idea of timestamp chaining via successor ledgers is erroneous.

 Timestamp chaining could perhaps provide stronger assurance of the legitimacy of the timestamps (due to the successive blockchains having the largest amount of cumulative work), but the gains in assurance would only be very marginal at best, it’s all predicated on Bitcoin having endless successors that also rely on energy-intensive proof-of-work, and there would have to be software supporting such a scheme.
 In my estimation, that’s all highly unlikely.